 The primary use of fair value measures in the Organization's financial statements are the initial measurement of unconditional promises to give and the recurring measurement of the Organization's investments and of its beneficial interest in a perpetual trust.
-Except as explained in Note 9 regarding the beneficial interest, there have been no changes to this valuation methodology.
+There have been no changes to this valuation methodology.